Where is ESPN BET Legal? You Can Use the Sports Betting App in These States

 ESPN BET officially launched on November 14, 2023 and many are asking, where is the new sports legally available to use?
 Legal states include Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, New Jersey, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.

 You can use the ESPN BET promo code ROTO to claim an exclusive bonus bets welcome bonus today.
-Type in the ESPN BET promo code ROTO at sign-up to get $250 in bonus bets.
-Take note though, this offer expires on 12/31/23, so act today!
+Type in the ESPN BET promo code ROTO at sign-up to get $150 in bonus bets.

 Where Is ESPN BET Legal As Of Today?